Limerick Township, Pennsylvania: Infrastructure

+Limerick Generating Station, a nuclear power plant, is located in the township along the banks of the Schuylkill River.
+The plant opened in 1974, and provides electricity to Limerick Township and surrounding communities.

+Heritage Field, a single-runway public use airport, is located in the township.

 Transportation

 As of 2022, there were 120.30 mi of public roads in Limerick Township, of which 34.14 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 86.16 mi were maintained by the township.

 U.S. Route 422 is the main highway serving Limerick Township.
-It follows the Pottstown Expressway along a northwest-southeast alignment across the southwestern portion of the township, with three interchanges providing local access.
+It follows the Pottstown Expressway along a northwest–southeast alignment across the southwestern portion of the township, with three interchanges providing local access.
+Ridge Pike, the former alignment of US 422, runs parallel to the expressway to the northeast, providing access to local businesses and residences within the township.

 SEPTA provides Suburban Bus service to Limerick Township along Route 93, which runs between the Norristown Transportation Center in Norristown and Pottstown and serves the Philadelphia Premium Outlets in the township, and Route 139, which runs between the King of Prussia Transit Center at the King of Prussia mall and Limerick.
 Pottstown Area Rapid Transit (PART) provides bus service to the Philadelphia Premium Outlets along the Blue Line route, which heads west to Pottstown.